 If you are getting into long-term food storage, you should know that white rice is royalty.
-You can’t beat rice as staple survival food.
-It is the #1 food in my long-term storage for several reasons.
+You can’t beat rice as a staple survival food if you choose the best rice for long-term storage.
+So, what is the best rice for long-term storage?

-The best rice for long-term storage is white rice, specifically long-grain white rice.
-It is inexpensive, readily available, and provides a 30+ year shelf-life packaged oxygen-free.
-Other white rice: Jasmine, Basmati, Arborio, and converted, are also excellent survival food.
+The best rice for long-term storage is white rice, specifically long-grain white rice, because it is inexpensive, readily available, and provides a 30+ year shelf-life packaged oxygen-free.
+Other white rice: Jasmine, Basmati, Arborio, and converted, are also excellent for long-term survival.

-Storage Tip: Avoid storing brown and colored rice for long-term food; they have a higher oil content, reducing shelf-life.
-Also, any rice with the husk (outer protective layer) in-tact has a reduced shelf-life.
+Avoid storing brown and colored rice for long-term food; it has a higher oil content and reduces shelf-life.
+Also, any rice with the husk (outer protective layer) intact has a reduced shelf life.

-For example, brown rice will store a maximum of 18 months but will taste bitter at 6 months as the fats present will oxidize.
+For example, brown rice will store a maximum of 18 months but taste bitter at six months because the fats in the rice will oxidize.

 How Much Rice Will Fit In A 5-gallon Bucket?

 Look at the shelf life of the most common types of rice below, and you’ll notice that all white rice has the same storage life if properly packaged. (oxygen-free storage of rice)

 Hermetically Sealed/Oxygen Free